nrwl/nx/docs/shared/core-features/automate-updating-dependencies.md

 After you run all the migrations, you can remove `migrations.json` and commit any outstanding changes.

+Note: You may want to keep the `migrations.json` until every branch that was created before the migration has been merged.
+Leaving the `migrations.json` in place allows devs to run `nx migrate --run-migrations` to apply the same migration process to their newly merged code as well.

 ## Problems?

 If you can't run `nx migrate --run-migrations` all in one step, try the tips in [Advanced Update Process](/recipe/advanced-update)